Marshmallow Test Experiment: the Importance of Self Control

 They found that children who could delay gratification longer as adults showed higher self-esteem, self-worth, and stress resistance.

-Delayed Gratification And Body Mass Index
+Delayed Gratification and Body Mass Index

 In a 2013 study, researchers from the University of Wisconsin examined the connection between delayed gratification and Body Mass Index.